 Firstly - what does your job as legal engineer involve?

-I’m part of the Customer Success team, with a specific focus on onboarding.
+My role as a legal engineer sits within the Customer Success team, with a specific focus on onboarding.
 I also have a hand in customer support, ensuring that product feedback gets to the product team, and running Juro’s professional services offering.

 What is onboarding and why is it important?